 - 1. White Spruce Cone Production.
 Measurements: annual rates of cone production are documented.
 Rationale: major food for red squirrels, passerine birds, and mice. - 2.
 Ground Berry Production.
 Measurements: berry production is recorded each year for the major berry producers in the Yukon boreal forests crowberry, bearberry, red bearberry, toadflax, and cranberry.
 Rationale: major food supplies for small mammals and birds. - 3.
+Mushroom Production: Measurements: standing crop of mushrooms is recorded in early August each year as an index of mushroom fruiting.
+Rationale: important food for red squirrels and other mammals, highly variable in production from year to year. - 4.
 Small Mammal Abundance.
-Measurements: population density estimates calculated from live trapping mice and voles twice per year at Kluane and once per summer at other CEMP sites.
-Rationale: major prey for many predators; these small mammals create a 3-4 year population cycle as well as major irruptions in the area. - 4.
+Measurements: population density estimates calculated from live trapping mice and voles twice per year at Kluane and Whitehorse, and once per summer at other CEMP sites.
+Rationale: major prey for many predators; these small mammals create a 3-4 year population cycle as well as major irruptions in the area. - 5.
 Snowshoe Hare Abundance.
 Measurements: population density estimates calculated from live trapping hares twice per year at Kluane and by counting fecal pellets once per year at all CEMP sites.
-Rationale: the keystone species of the boreal forest with a ten-year population cycle. - 5.
+Rationale: the keystone species of the boreal forest with a ten-year population cycle. - 6.
 Predator Abundance.
-Measurements: index of relative abundance of coyotes, lynx and other predators from winter track transect is being carried out annually in the Kluane Lake-Sulphur Lake corridor and at Mayo, with plans to extend to other sites.
-Rationale: an index of major terrestrial predators in the system. - 6.
+Measurements: index of relative abundance of coyotes, lynx and other predators from winter track transect is being carried out annually in the Kluane Lake area and at Mayo, Watson Lake, Faro, and Whitehorse.
+Rationale: an index of major terrestrial predators in the system. - 7.
 Great Horned Owl Census.
 Measurements: annual population density estimate is based on breeding pairs in the Kluane Lake region and will be coordinated with the BC Owl Census for other areas.
 Rationale: major avian predator in the system.